zack-bitcoin/amoveo/docs/other_blockchains/ouroboros.md

 Ouroboros randomly selects stakers, weighted by how much they have staked, and gives them the opportunity to make the next block.

-So, my goal in this paper is to show that even if we can select stakers at random, and we don't break the random number generator, we can still break the liveliness guarantee.
+So, my goal in this paper is to show that even if we can select stakers at random, and we don't break the random number generator, we can still break the liveness guarantee.

-This will show that the ouroboros security model is not actually providing liveliness guarantees.
+This will show that the ouroboros security model is not actually providing liveness guarantees.
 So even if all the proofs in Ouroboros are correct, and the model is a valid description of the blockchain, it is still not secure, because all those proofs are proving something unrelated to whether or not Ouroboros can be a secure cryptocurrency.

 We can pay for censorship of txs